BristechSRM/infrastructure/localDev/localSwarmLocalDb/README.md

 The scripts and configuration in this folder will allow you to bring up the full BristechSRM system as a local docker swarm, and access frontend from windows on `http://localhost:8080`.
 The Api gateway will also be avaiable on `localhost:8081` and the auth service on `localhost:9003`.

+## Install Requirements
+You will require git bash or an equivalent installed, as well as Docker.
+On windows 7, we have used docker toolbox : https://www.docker.com/products/docker-toolbox.

+Tested on docker version 1.12.0.

 ## Setup

 Before running, all secrets config and general config must be created / modified.
 All config files are contained in ./configs/{application} The following lists what is required (Alphabetical order).